Intsights/sergeant/docs/worker/methods/respawn.md

-# Worker - respawn
+# respawn

-The `respawn` method is used to respawn the worker's process.
-The supervisor gets the exception, and triggers a new worker process instead.
-This method can be used to intentionally kill the current worker process and spawn another one.
-Reasons for using this method can be detection of some bad worker state that can be fixed by restarting the process.
+Respawning the worker's process is accomplished using the `respawn` method.
+The supervisor receives the exception, and initiates a new worker process instead.
+The method can be used to kill the current worker process and spawn a new one.
+It can be used to restart a process after it has entered an irrecoverable state (e.g. a memory leak).

 ## Definition